codyduong/RoReplicate/.github/ISSUE_TEMPLATE/issue_template.md

 ## RoReplicate Bug/Feature Request — 01 January 20XX

-### Request
-- To resolve some issue at [src](/src)
+To resolve some issue at [src](/src)
 - This is because blah blah.
-- To resolve some other issue at [src](/src)
+To resolve some other issue at [src](/src)
 - This is because blah blah.
-- For feature requests you don't have to link any code, just explain what you want.
+For feature requests you don't have to link any code, just explain what you want.